kamjamaya/azurecrashcourse/README.md

 # Azure Crash Course

+In this crash course we will be creating a Resource group, storage account, and a container to upload and store files in Azure.

 Firstly, we will create a Resource group.

 After you’ve created a subscription to Azure and logged into your portal, on the home page select “Resource groups,” circled in red below.